Master of Energy study tracks

 Prerequisite: ENGSCI 391

-ENGSCI 768 Advanced Operations Research and Analytics
+ENGSCI 768 Advanced Operations Research and Analytics (Semester Two)

 Advanced Operations Research and Analytics topics including selected theory, algorithms and applications for non-linear programming, smooth and non-smooth optimisation, equilibrium programming and game theory.